What are passenger transport vehicles?

 PTV authorisations need to be linked to a vehicle.
 The person who is granted the PTV authorisation should therefore be the person who is responsible for the day-to-day operation of the vehicle – either the vehicle’s registered owner or someone to whom the vehicle owner has given their consent.

-For this reason, the PTV authorisation cannot be granted in the name of a partnership or trust; it will need to be granted to an individual person or body corporate.
+For this reason, the PTV authorisation cannot be granted in the name of a partnership or trust; it must be granted to an individual person or body corporate.

 |Passenger Transport Vehicle (PTV) authorisations user guide||Kb|